netzzz/playwright-pom-example/README.md

 This repository contains few simple automation tests for login and registration page of a webshop application,
 written with TypeScript and Playwright and implements Page Object Model Pattern.

-If you want to run test locally, please follow these steps:
+If you want to run tests locally, please follow these steps:
 -Clone this repository
 -Make sure you have node.js installed.
 If you don't, please visit official website for instructions
 -Run npm install to install node modules